hong142/MGMT690-Writeup-2/README.md

 When you scale significantly, it could indicate need for multiple locations.
 Especially for large service companies, they may want to have presences in locations where they have a lot of customers regardless of their personnel location.

-### Setup of s3
+### s3 Setup & Interaction
-The detail instruction of setup and usagea of s3 can be found on the [s3 website](http://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html), at the intila stage, all you need is an s3 account, bucket name and choose a location.
+The detail instruction of setup and use of s3 can be found on the [s3 website](http://docs.aws.amazon.com/AmazonS3/latest/gsg/GetStartedWithS3.html).
+At the initial stage, all you need is an s3 account, a bucket name and a cloud location.
+Eventually, you will interact with object storage through the action of put, get and delete.

-### Interaction with Object Storage
-We interact with object storage through the action of put, get and delete.

 **Ways to interact**

-1. through AWS Management Console
+1. Through AWS Management Console
-2. through AWS Command Line Interface
+2. Through AWS Command Line Interface
-3. Using a programming laguage such as python with certain packages
+3. Using a programming language such as python with certain packages

-**create bucket**

-log in heres my s3 service form amazon.
-Have a buchket there, have some staff.
-Go and create abukcet.
-Big danl bucket. manage at scale
-Create bucket, varies option here, take the default, I can upload and add files here.
-Free tier, to certain point.
-Storage layer.

 ### Extra Layer
 By now, we are already able to create buckets and interact with the s3 cloud.
 However, we believe an extra layer is needed for Integration.